UiL-OTS-labs-backoffice/UiL-OTS-Video-Coding-System/README.md

  * [Java Runtime Environment (JRE)](https://www.java.com/en/download/) 1.6 or later

 ## Support
 The UiL OTS Video Coding System is developed by the UiL OTS Labs of the Utrecht University.
-A [how-to for using the UiL OTS Video Coding System](http://uilots-labs.wp.hum.uu.nl/how-to/how-to-recode-videos-offline-in-the-babylab/) is provided on the website, as well as an [FAQ](http://uilots-labs.wp.hum.uu.nl/how-to/faq-troubleshooting-uil-ots-video-coding-system/)
+A [how-to for using the UiL OTS Video Coding System](http://uilots-labs.wp.hum.uu.nl/how-to/how-to-recode-videos-offline-in-the-babylab/) is provided on the lab's website, as well as an [FAQ](http://uilots-labs.wp.hum.uu.nl/how-to/faq-troubleshooting-uil-ots-video-coding-system/).
 Please use the issues tracker if you encounter any problems.

 ## License